debitCrossBlockchain/bumo/src/web/jslint/ContractRules.md

 - Use '+=' and '-=' to substitute '++' and '--'

-- Prohibit to use keywords like 'eval', 'void' and 'this'
+- Prohibit to use keywords like 'eval', 'void'

 - Prohibit to use 'new' to create 'Number', 'String' and 'Boolean' objects, which objects can be obtained by calling their constructors